dougeby/IntuneDocs/InTuneDocs/DeployUse/ios-policy-settings-in-microsoft-intune.md

 Use the Microsoft Intune **iOS custom policy** to deploy settings that you created by using the [Apple Configurator tool](https://itunes.apple.com/us/app/apple-configurator/id434433123?mt=12) to iOS devices.
 This tool lets you create many settings that control the operation of these devices and export them to a configuration profile.
 You can then import this configuration profile into an Intune iOS custom policy and deploy the settings to users and devices in your organization.

-This capability is intended to allow you to deploy iOS settings that are not configurable with Intune general configuration policies policies.
+This capability allows you to deploy iOS settings that are not configurable with Intune general configuration policies.

 ### Prerequisites
-Before you start, you must have installed the Apple Configurator and created a configuration file that contains the settings you want to deploy to users or devices.
-You can download and learn about the Apple Configurator from [the Mac App Store](https://itunes.apple.com/us/app/apple-configurator/id434433123?mt=12)
+Before you start, you must have installed the Apple Configurator and created a configuration file that contains the settings that you want to deploy to users or devices.
+You can download and learn about the Apple Configurator from [the Mac App Store](https://itunes.apple.com/us/app/apple-configurator/id434433123?mt=12).

 > [!NOTE]
 > Intune does not report the compliance of individual settings in an iOS custom policy.
 However, the overall compliance of the policy is reported.